microsoft/dstoolkit-mlops-v2/docs/how-to/TestInitialSetup.md

 # Testing the initial setup

 **Step 1.** In the main branch, supply an explicit value or accept the defaults in the file, config/config.yaml.
 The pipelines uses multiple variables and they should be set for both 'pr' and 'dev' plus any additional environments.
-Also, set the variables for all models (i.e. nyc_taxi, london_taxi).
+Also, set the variables for all models (i.e. london_taxi, docker_taxi, sequence_model).
 The config.yaml file is split into the following sections, set the values in each section:

 - aml_config: Stores the configuration of azure resources hosting the Azure Machine Learning workspace.
 - environment_config: Stores the base image and dynamic properties set at runtime.
 - pipeline_configs: Stores the configuration for pr and dev pipelines for each model supported by the solution.
 - deploy_configs: Stores online and batch configuration for deployments for each model.

 ## Azure DevOps Steps